-Please be advised that this class contains the development of text from the contemporary cinema/television and language that may be considered offensive by some.
+Please be advised that this class contains the development of text from the contemporary cinema/television and language that may be considered objectionable by some.
 You may encounter literary and directorial points of view that differ from your own.
 If you choose to take this course, you may be required to represent life as the author depicts it and the director interprets it.
 In this craft, we seek to explore all possible forms of human behavior, and we may, at times, tell the stories of characters that hold different views than our own and choose words that we would never say personally.
+If you have any further issues with the copy and scenes presented, please reach out to the professor privately.